cs396-web-dev/spring2022/pages/_assignments/lab07.md

 ## What to Turn In
-To submit Lab 6, please upload a zip file that contains the HTML, CSS, and JavaScript files that make your follow / unfollow code work.
-If it's easier, you can just zip and submit your entire `photo-app` directory.
+To submit Lab 7, please upload a zip file that contains the HTML, CSS, and JavaScript files that make your follow / unfollow code work.
+If it's easier, you can just zip and submit your entire `photo-app` directory (minus your `env` and `git` directories).